-Previously I worked at Google, where I designed and implemented some of the core systems infrastructure as well as parts of the ads system, wrote some mobile applications, and worked on some security issues.
+Previously, I founded the NYC-based startup Mitro, which exited to Twitter.
+I also worked at Google from 2002-2009, where I designed and implemented some of the core systems infrastructure as well as parts of the ads system, wrote some mobile applications, and worked on some security issues.
 See my CV for more information.

 Note: this article was published in Wired.
 Check out my handy service storage and bandwidth calculator.
 Ever since Snapchat turned down a $3 billion all-cash offer from Facebook this past November, there’s been no shortage of discussion about it and the rest of its photo-sharing-and-messaging service cohort, including WhatsApp, Kik, Japan-based LINE, China-based WeChat, and Korea-based Kakao […]